LinWeizheDragon/FLMR/README.md

 - [05/06/2024] 🔥🔥🔥We made some updates to the implementation
   - Added an evaluation script that reproduces the results in the PreFLMR paper [here](#new-evaluate-the-preflmr-models-on-all-m2kr-benchmarks)
+  - Added the updated benchmark results with the transformer implementation [here](#models-and-benchmark-results)
   - Added an example script to fine-tune PreFLMR on a custom retrieval dataset [here](#new-finetune-the-preflmr-model-on-downstream-datasets)
   - **IMPORTANT**: fixed the OVEN data splits in the M2KR benchmark, and updated each entry with a fixed instruction to ensure the evaluation result is not affected by random sampling of instructions.
 Please delete your local cache and download the dataset again.